zefrios/Python/LinkedIn Webscrapper/README.md

 ![Python_WebScrapperI_1](https://github.com/zefrios/Python/assets/83305620/782537a9-8efd-41ba-a690-4e1088e37792)

 **NOTE: This code was made for recreative purposes only.
-Please make sure that you can scrape the content from a website before.***
+Please make sure that you can scrape the content from a website before doing so.**